 Your point of sale system (aka POS) is arguably the most important tool you have your store.
-From ringing up sales and taking payments to tracking your inventory and storing customer profiles, the right POS solution can keep your retail biz running like a well-oiled machine.
+From ringing up sales and taking payments to tracking your inventory and storing customer profiles, the right POS system can keep your retail biz running like a well-oiled machine.

 But like with most tools, a point of sale system is only as good as the person using it.
 That’s why it’s important that you and your team know the ins and out of your POS so you can get the most out of it.